hknsh/project-knedita/README.md

 - Like posts
 - Probably pinned posts
 - Authentication ✅
   - Add more verification (like, if the password is too short)
+- Set display name

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)